osisoft/PI-Interface-AVEVA-Batch-Management/content/includes/interface-name.md

-PI Interface for GE FactoryTalk Batch
+PI Interface for WonderWare InBatch